Artiosmedia/product-code-for-woocommerce/readme.txt

 === Product Code for WooCommerce ===

 Contributors: Artiosmedia, xedin.unknown

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=E7LS2JGFPLTH2

-Tags: internal product code, company product number, product id number, product id code, second sku Requires at least: 3.0.1
+Tags: internal product code, company product number, product id number, product id code, second sku

+Requires at least: 3.0.1

-Tested up to: 4.9.8
+Tested up to: 5.0.1
 Version: 1.0.0

 Stable tag: 1.0.0
 License: GPLv3 or later license and included

 URI: http://www.gnu.org/licenses/gpl-3.0.html

-This plugin will allow a user to add a unique internal product identifier in addition to the GTIN, EAN, SKU and UPC throughout the order process.
+This plugin will allow a user to add a unique internal product identifier in addition to the GTIN, EAN, SKU or UPC throughout the order process.
+No setup, small memory footprint and concise results.

 == Description ==

 This is a very simple plugin that many website designers and business owners look for.
 Often a website designer or company owner simply wants to add an internal product code to their WooCommerce build.
 A code that is in addition to the GTIN, EAN, SKU and UPC throughout the order process.
 However, all current plugin add-on provisions entail complex setups and functions which result in extra memory usage, system conflicts and frequent updates.
 This plugin eliminates all the hurdles by providing a simple solution without excessive options.
 Simply install, enter your product codes within each post and publish.
 Nothing more to it than that!

 The added field is compliant to mappable data import and export schemes.
 This same compliance allows the field to be included in a Google Merchant product feed, if mapped during the feed setup using any number of third party plugins.
+Language support include: English, Spanish and French.

 == Installation ==

 1. Upload the plugin files to the '/wp-content/plugins/plugin-name' directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Enter the Product Code under the SKU from either Variable or Simple products.

 == Using in Multisite Installation ==